High Protein Banana Cinnamon Overnight Oats

 Ingredients

-Note: I love to make these oats with 1/2 cup of vanilla Greek yogurt and 1/2 cup of water (instead of milk).
+Note: I love to make these oats with 1 cup of vanilla Greek yogurt and 1 cup of almond milk.
 Use this combination and omit the protein powder for a thicker variation of this recipe that’s also high in protein.

 Topping Variations